turingschool-examples/challenges/working_with_strings_and_integers.markdown

 3. What code can you write to output the string `"First Last"`?
 4. What code can you write to output the string `"Last First Last First"`?

-Then repeat A-E using only the "string interpolation" technique.
+Then repeat 1-4 using only the "string interpolation" technique.

 ### 2. Names